jadamb13/rev-jobs/README.md

 Wednesday 08/07 03:58 PM 23 0
 ```

-This data is currently used by `create_graphs.py` to create visualizations of job availability over the course of a week.
+This data is currently used by `create_graphs.py` to create visualizations of job availability — for the week, and historically
+by day of the week.

 ### Project Structure

 The project is organized into several directories and a few root-level files: a `.gitignore` file, a `requirements.txt`
-file with program dependencies, and the current `README.md` file.
+file with program dependencies, `main.py` (entry point of the program), and the current `README.md` file.

 >#### Directories and included files